Kernix13/web-development-notes/README.md

 - docx: Figma, Design Course, Logos-By-Nick, Open Source, Getting A Job, JavaScript keywords, Child Theme Build, ... go to 7/22/2020

-> Still need to check all the sub-folders in documents.WebDev
+> Still need to check all the sub-folders in documents/WebDev

 ## Learning